IJ1TI/JUFO/README.md

  * Linear programming

 ## Tests or Examples
-* use implemented tools to create LQR regulator for simple control problem
+* use implemented tools to create LQR/KALMAN regulator for simple control problem